kapppa-joe/BuggyProject_debug_exercise/README.md

 An exercise for debugging cloned from Made Tech's learning guide https://learn.madetech.com/guides/03-Debugging/ .

-Original GitHub repo https://github.com/madetech/learn/tree/master/guides/03-Debugging/BuggyProject was a part in a whole repo.
-It was not very handy to clone only that folder in a local machine, so I take out this folder and store it in this repo.
+Original GitHub source https://github.com/madetech/learn/tree/master/guides/03-Debugging/BuggyProject was a folder within a whole repo.
+It was not very handy to clone only that folder in a local machine, so I take out the folder with its contents and store them in this repo.

 ## Known issue
 There seems to be an issue of installing Ruby gem `ffi` on some versions of macOS / Ruby.